Thursday, June 30, 2011

 A square or a rectangle, depending if you are looking at the soft-copy-representation (of the hard-copy-print) of the architect’s or structural engineer’s imagination.

-The architects visualises C16 as a tall and skinny piece, with a rectangular footprint of 400x1000.
+The architect visualises C16 as a tall and skinny piece, with a rectangular footprint of 400x1000.
 For the structural engineer, C16 needs to be square.
 They may have reached a compromise by now, that had not get onto the drawings yet.

 I look at C16 and think ‘clash detection.’
 How would you automatically clash detect this?